|OG189||22 - 26 Jul 2019||London - UK||5,950|

 - Course final review and close

-- The 10-Day Advanced Project Economics & Performance Management for Oil & Gas Professionals
+- The 10-Day Advanced Training Course on Project Economics & Performance Management for Oil & Gas Professionals

 - International Petroleum Business